boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 Risky Hash is designed for fast Hash Map key calculation for both big and small keys.
 It attempts to act as a 64bit PRF.

-My hope is for Risky Hash to be secure enough to allow external (unsafe) data to be used.
-However, this requires time, exposure and analysis by actual cryptographers.

-Currently facio.io's default hashing function is (the slower) SipHash1-3 hash function, which was reviewed by the cryptographic community and found to be resistant to multi-collision / hash flooding attacks.

-It's possible to compile facil.io with Risk Hash as the default hashing function by defining the `FIO_USE_RISKY_HASH` during compilation (`-DFIO_USE_RISKY_HASH`).
-This should be limited to testing and safe environments.
+It's possible to compile facil.io with Risk Hash as the default hashing function (the current default is SipHash1-3) by defining the `FIO_USE_RISKY_HASH` during compilation (`-DFIO_USE_RISKY_HASH`).

+## Status

+Risky Hash is still under development and review.
+This specification should be considered a working draft.

+Risky Hash should be limited to testing and safe environments until it's fully analyzed and reviewed.

 ## Overview